Toad-Bird/Toad-Bird.github.io/_posts/2018-02-25-When-Your-Game-isn't-What-You-Think-it-is.md

 - Tumblefolk had resources they would drop during tornadoes.

-- Ability tiles had to be recharged by tumblefolk that landed next to them after tornadoes.

 - We had special units called “storm cores" which were created by encircling a portal with a tornado.

 - Storm cores could only be moved by tornadoes.

+- Ability tiles had to be recharged by using tornadoes to drop Tumblefolk next to them.

 - We tried giving the player 1 tornado per turn instead of 1 tether per turn.